oracle/node-oracledb/doc/api.md

 #### <a name="connpoolpinging"></a> 8.3.4 Connection Pool Pinging

-When connections are idle in a connection pool (not "checked out" to the application by `getConnection()`), there is the possibility that a network or Database instance failure makes those connections unusable.
+If node-oracledb uses Oracle client 12.1 or earlier, and when connections are idle in a connection pool (not "checked out" to the application by `getConnection()`), there is the possibility that a network or Database instance failure makes those connections unusable.
 A `getConnection()` call will happily return a connection from the pool but an error occurs when the application later uses the connection.

+Version 12.2 of the underlying Oracle client library has a lightweight, always-enabled connection check.
+It will return a valid connection to the node-oracledb driver, which in turn returns it via `getConnection()`.
+When node-oracledb is built with Oracle client 12.2, then the value of the `poolPingInterval` attribute described below is ignored and no explicit ping is executed.

-By default, when a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `60` seconds then an internal "ping" will be performed first to check the aliveness of the connection.
+With Oracle client 12.1 and earlier, when a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `60` seconds then an internal "ping" will be performed first to check the aliveness of the connection.
 At the cost of some overhead for infrequently accessed connection pools, connection pinging improves the chance a pooled connection is valid when it is used because indentifed un-unusable connections will not be returned to the application by `getConnection()`.

-For active applications that are getting and releasing connections rapidly, no pings will be needed so there is no overhead.
+For active applications that are getting and releasing connections rapidly, the connections will not have been idle longer than `poolPingInterval` and no pings will be needed.

 If a ping detects the connection is invalid, for example if the network had disconnected, then node-oracledb internally drops the